-Ideas in Motion is the first start-up programme in Berlin co-devised by newly-arrived entrepreneurs.
-The programme run by SINGA gUG helps entrepreneurs, from the business idea stage through to setting up their own company.
+SINGA Business Lab of SINGA gUG is an innovative start-up program in Berlin, which was created together with newly arrived entrepreneurs, and provides them with support from the business idea stage through to setting up their own company.
 The programme focuses on one-on-one support; passing on relevant know-how; helping participants to develop professional networks; and providing advice on financing.
-Ideas in Motion is part of the SINGA Deutschland group which is part of an international network of organisations based in France, Canada, Belgium and Germany that connects newcomers and locals through a diverse range of innovative projects.
+The Lab belongs to the SINGA Deutschland group which is part of an international network of organizations based in France, Canada, Belgium and Germany that connects newcomers and locals through a diverse range of innovative projects.

 Together we want to give everyone the chance to be an entrepreneur – wherever they are in Germany.
 Ideas in Motion has several locations where it helps people with a migration background to successfully develop and launch a business idea.
+Since 2020, SINGA is also providing a digital incubator, which allows for the support of newly immigrated entrepreneurs in rural areas.
 The project ensures that the local business community is an integral part of the process of overcoming obstacles; it also makes the broader general public aware of the opportunities that migration can bring.News

 international and national